mohanadkaleia/blog/README.md

 A Python http server can be used to serve the generated pages, first change the directory to the `output` directory.
 Then run the following command:

-`python -m http.server  `
+`python -m http.server`

 Oh.. forgot that you will need to install requirements:

 `pip install requirements.txt`

+For syntax highlighting I used [`Pygments`](https://pygments.org/).
+To generate the syntax highlighting CSS file, you can run the following commands:
+`pygmentize -S solarized-dark -f html -a .highlight > pygment.css` `mv pygment.css theme/static/css`

 ## Deployment

-Deployment into aws S3
+Deployment into aws S3..
+[WIP]

 ## License